 Typical for Holland, peat meadows are home to cows, windmills and (migrating) bird populations.
-However, the intensification of farming activities, systemic drainage and dewatering have turned Holland’s western peat meadows into ‘green deserts’ where biodiversity declines whilst farmers also struggle to make a living.
-In 2016, in partnership with the Dutch Society for Nature Conservation (Natuurmonumenten), we started exploring how 4 Returns can help restore the ecological functions of a peat meadow landscape in the Vechtstreek and allow farmers to achieve sustainable incomes.
-The ultimate goal is to restore 125.000 hectares with futureproof land-use practices adapted to the carrying capacity of the land.
+However, the intensification of farming activities and systemic dewatering have turned Holland’s western peat meadows into ‘green deserts’ where biodiversity declines whilst farmers also struggle to make a living.
+In 2016, in partnership with the Dutch Society for Nature Conservation (Natuurmonumenten), we started exploring how 4 Returns can help restore the ecological functions of the peat meadow landscape in the Vechtstreek while enabling farmers to achieve sustainable incomes.
+Wij.land was established, promoting a healthy and resilient landscape that balances agriculture, nature, and people.
+The ultimate goal is to restore 125,000 hectares with futureproof land-use practices adapted to the land’s carrying capacity.

-In 2017, we began by working with eight farmers in the Vechtstreek that lease land from the Dutch Society for Nature Conservation.
+In 2017, Wij.land began by working with eight farmers in the Vechtstreek that lease land from the Dutch Society for Nature Conservation.
+Today, we work with 120 farmers in 260 pilots to enhance soil microbiology, reduce input such as fertilizer, and contribute to biodiversity.
 Together with these and other farmers, we are testing various trajectories that restore the ecological functions of the peat-meadow landscape.
-Activities include nutrient-recycling and short supply chains as well as experiments improving the soil micro-biology, rotational grazing, herb-rich pastures and improved manure.
+Think, for example, about experimenting with rotational grazing, promoting herb-rich pastures, and improved manure.

-Today, Commonland continues to offer Wij.land financial and technical support, such as exploring alternative land use and revenue models for Wij.land’s farmers – models ranging from soil regeneration, planned grazing and the business case for regenerative dairy.
+Commonland continues to offer Wij.land financial and technical support, such as exploring alternative land use and revenue models for Wij.land’s farmers.
+Models range from soil regeneration, planned grazing, and regenerative dairy business case.
 By doing so, we believe we can transform Holland’s ‘green deserts’ into a source of pride, value and nature for farmers, citizens and businesses.